The benefits of managing the carbon footprint of your company

 Carbon trading schemes is becoming a norm across the world (Credit: World Bank)

 On a trend level, more carbon pricing initiatives are emerging, prices for GHG emissions are on the rise and the private sector is implementing internal carbon pricing systems of its own.
-Monitoring and lowering your carbon emissions is not only becoming an obligation, but also a business opportunity to get ahead of competitors.
+Managing and reducing your carbon emissions is not only becoming an obligation, but also a business opportunity to get ahead of competitors.
 All of this is only available, however, if your company measures its carbon emissions, the first step to survive the sustainable market shift.

 Transparency is the new black